🔼The name Jalon: Summary

 🔼Etymology of the name Jalon

-The name Jalon seems to be related to the Hebrew root group לון (lun):
+The name Jalon seems to be related to the Hebrew verb לון (lun):

 Another possibility is that our name was derived from the verb ילל (yalal), meaning to howl, and turned into a personal epithet by dropping the second identical consonant and adding the familiar waw-nun couple: